aces/Loris/README.CentOS6.md

 Where `/var/www/loris/` is the location where LORIS is installed and assuming you'll be running on localhost (otherwise update host and url appropriately)

-While connected to MySQL, you can also reset the admin password:
+Useful tip for administrators: while connected to MySQL, you can also reset the admin password:

 ```SQL
 -- Reset password to YOURPASSWORD